maerifat/SarabCraft/README.md

 ## Analysis Features

-- **Perturbation Metrics** — L0, L1, L2, L-infinity, SSIM, PSNR, and MSE for every run
+- **Perturbation Metrics** — L0, L1, L2, L-infinity, SSIM, PSNR, and MSE for image/audio, plus Perturbation Ratio and Semantic Similarity for text
 - **GradCAM** — Attention overlays showing how attacks redirect model focus
 - **Batch Mode** — Run the same attack across multiple inputs and get aggregate success rates
 - **Robustness Comparison** — Run one attack across many models to see what breaks and what holds